aselewa/dropseqRunner/README.md

                       --sample my_example_project
 ```

+Once again, this will run on the RCC midway2 using the `broadwl` partition.
+If you are not at UChicago, pass no to the cluster flag: `--cluster no`

 **NOTE 1**: Paths to fastq files must be absolute paths.
 You may give multiple, comma-delimited fastq files for parallel processing.